chris-pearce/backpack.css/CONTRIBUTING.md

 Please always stick to this structure.

+## Testing

+A comprehensive test suite is underway in the `test` folder.
+In the meantime, to test for visual regressions when adding new styles to backpack.css, or to see your changes, use the [HTML5 Test Page](https://github.com/cbracco/html5-test-page) which can be accessed in the browser when running `yarn test` (is available at http://localhost:3000/html5-test-page.html).

+## Updating Browserslist data

+To ensure the latest data is being used for [Browserslist](https://github.com/browserslist/browserslist) (see the [Browser support](README.md#browser-support) section in the `README.md`) you can run `yarn bump-browser-data`.
+More details [here](https://github.com/browserslist/browserslist#browsers-data-updating).

 ## Code of conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.